Homicides in Kern dropped this year for the first time since 2014

 "When (people) kill and haven't been held accountable, they kill again," Zimmer said.
 "It's just part of the gang culture."

 Bakersfield Police spokesman Sgt.
-Nathan McCauley said BPD seized 661 firearm in 2019 compared to 564 in 2018.
+Nathan McCauley said BPD seized 661 firearms in 2019 and 302 of those firearms were seized by officers working the gang unit.
+In 2018, BPD seized 564 guns, 221 of which were gang unit seizures.

 "When they take guns out of the hands of gang members it makes a difference," Zimmer said.